F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 Note that unlike in SQL, the aggregation function does not have to return a single value.
 It can return a series or a dataframe.
 In that case, the result is a dataframe with the columns corresponding to the returned series/dataframe.
 In other words, the **aggregation does not have to actually aggregate the data, it can also transform it**.

+in the groupby object, the columns used for grouping are omitted.
+To keep them, we can use the `group_keys` parameter of the `groupby` function.

+## Aggregate functions
 For the aggregate function, we can use one of the prepared aggregation functions.
 Classical functions(single value per group):
 - `sum`
 - `mean`